emnify/product-docs/docs/portal/sims-and-devices/device-policies.md

   />
 </details>

-## Assigning devices to a device group policy
+## Assign devices to a policy

-Device group policies only become useful after you start assigning devices to them.
+Service policies only become useful after you start assigning devices to them.

 :::tip
 Develop a strategy for grouping your devices according to certain criteria related to your use cases, deployment regions, product lines, or services.